 The reaction can also cause the airways to swell and restrict airflow even further.
 In addition, the cells lining the airways may increase their production of mucus — a slippery, sticky liquid that can further obstruct the airways if there is too much of it.

 While it usually starts in childhood, asthma can affect people of any age.
-In the United States, there are more than 22 million people living with asthma, including nearly 6 million children.
+In the United States, there are more than

 Some symptoms of asthma include shortness of breath, chest tightness, coughing, and wheezing.
 Sometimes they go away on their own — with or without minimal treatment — while at other times they get worse and become a full-blown asthma attack.
 Severe attacks may need emergency care and can be fatal.